 Children's Behavioral Health Knowledge Center Symposium and Gailanne Reeh Lecture

 The fifth annual Children's Behavioral Health Knowledge Center Symposium and Gailanne Reeh Lecture was held on June 1 at the Worcester Recovery Center and Hospital.
 Christina Gunther-Murphy, an Executive Director at the Institute for Healthcare Improvement (IHI) delivered this year's Gailanne Reeh Lecture, titled, "Breaking the Rules for Better Care."
 Ms. Gunther-Murphy oversees IHI’s Person- and Family-Centered Care Focus Area.
 In this role, she is responsible for designing and executing the overall portfolio strategy, acting as a spokesperson, shepherding the evolution of content, directing results-oriented initiatives, and contributing to the design of large-scale initiatives.
-Her lecture will describe the IHI led, "Breaking the Rules for Better Care" initiative.
+Her lecture described the IHI led, "Breaking the Rules for Better Care" initiative.

 This year's Symposium also featured the 2018 Children's Behavioral Health Innovation Awards.
 See description below for more information.